 Passage Creek Falls is a popular destination for hikers in the Livingston/Bozeman area.
-The hike to Passage creek Falls is 4 miles round-trip on an easy trail.
+The hike to Passage creek Falls is 5 miles round-trip on an easy trail.
 Many hikers turn around at the falls but the trail is also a primary access to the backcountry.
-The Passage Creek trail begins as two trails, Passage Creek & Wallace Creek, sharing a single track.
-The Passage Creek trail peels off before the falls while the Wallace Creek trail continues on to connect with the trail system in the Absaroka-Beartooth Wilderness and on to Yellowstone Park.
+The Passage Creek trail begins as part of the Wallace Creek trail (Trail #58).
+The Passage Creek trail (Trail 558) branches off before the falls while the Wallace Creek trail continues into the Absaroka-Beartooth Wilderness and on to Yellowstone Park.

 Directions to the Trailhead

 It’s easy to find the Passage Creek Falls trailhead.
 Drive south from Livingston US 89 through the Paradise Valley for 16 miles to the well signed major intersection with the Mill Creek Road.
 Turn left (east) and cross the Yellowstone River to an intersection with Hwy 540, the East River Road.
 Continue straight on the Mill Creek Road which travels through ranch land as it climbs toward the approaching mountains.
 After 6 miles the road will change to gravel as you reach the Custer Gallatin National Forest boundary.
 From here on the road is an excellent gravel road that is suitable for most vehicles in normal weather conditions.

 Continue on the Mill Creek Road (forest road 486) and in about 6 miles you will reach the Snowbank Campground.
 This is where the road is closed to vehicle traffic during the winter months.
 Mill Creek is popular for cross country skiing, dog sleds and snowmobiles.
 Those interested in skiing the Passage Creek trail will park here and continue by skiing on the nearly flat road.